 In a shared room, should your roommate vacate, you may be given one of the following options at the discretion of the Office of Residence Life: 1) You may be asked to move to another room for consolidation; or 2) You will be assigned a new roommate.
-At all times the university reserves the right to assign or to re-assign students to vacant spaces as needed.
+At all times the university reserves the right to assign or to re-assign students to any space as needed.
 Your account will be billed accordingly for any changes to your room or building.

 Nothing may be bolted or fastened to any wall in a manner that would cause damage to the wall.
 Furniture bolted to the walls by the university may not be removed.
 All rooms must be left in the original condition at the end of the school year.
 Any alterations not consistent with residence life policies will be corrected immediately at the student’s expense.
 Lofting of beds is prohibited.

 Students will be held responsible for all damages in the room, building and common areas, including all doors.
 The cost of damages will be charged to his/her account and a service charge may be assessed to cover processing.
 Room condition reports must be completed online and returned to the Office of Residence Life within the first week of occupancy.

 Students living in Stevens housing are required to pay a security deposit to ensure monetary responsibilities are fulfilled should the room, furnishings or common areas be damaged by the students and/or their guests.